 Paramedical Esthetics Training and Education Program Options

-Paramedical esthetics, also called medical esthetics, clinical esthetics or camouflage therapy, is a field that provides treatments to aid a patient's healing.
-The term aesthetics is used interchangeably with esthetics.
-Paramedical esthetics training programs, which are available at the certificate and associate degree levels, prepare students for licensure.
+Paramedical esthetics, also called medical esthetics, clinical esthetics or camouflage therapy, is a field that provides skincare treatments to aid a patient's healing.
+Paramedical esthetics training programs are available at the certificate and associate degree levels, and they can prepare students for esthetician licensure, which some states require.

 Certificate in Paramedical Esthetics